+Chemistry is the essential science.
 Is at the heart of the processes that sustain our life and allow us to learn, work, keep warm, and travel.
 In fact Chemistry is vital to most of the activities in our lives.
-Understanding the chemical processes that maintain life and control the events in the world around us is essential to our continued well-being.
-The chemistry we study here will help you to understand the fundamental models of chemistry, show you how chemistry is involved in the real world, develop your chemical knowledge and help you develop your skills as a problem solver.
+Understanding the chemical processes that control the events in the world around us is essential to our continued existence.
+The chemistry we study at Narrabundah College will help you to understand the fundamental models of chemistry, show you how chemistry is involved in the real world, develop your chemical knowledge and help you develop your skills as a problem solver.
 Our program has a strong practical component to support the theory studied in classes.

 - Chemistry 2: Physical Chemistry and Redox